Note: This tutorial was ported over from the 2014 padjo tutorials page.

 </video>

 In the Report Editor, click Add field in the Rows section.
-Choose category
+Choose category; this will group your records by the category field.

 As we expect, there are only three categories, hence, 3 rows.